PaddlePaddle/Paddle/paddle/fluid/train/imdb_demo/README.md

 I also recorded the training speed of the C++ Trainer and the python training methods, C++ trainer is quicker on CNN model:

 <img src="https://user-images.githubusercontent.com/23031310/62356444-af4ce800-b543-11e9-88c8-f3bde1321ea1.png" width="300">

+#TODO (mapingshuo): find the reason why C++ trainer is quicker on CNN model than python method.